-After you have successfully launched the "PusheR" app, your Push device will initialize to "User" Mode.
-If you are currently using Push to control Ableton Live, the app will automatically switch to "User" mode for you.
+After you have successfully launched the "PusheR" app, your Push device should have initialized as shown in the image below on the left side.
+If you are currently using Push to control Ableton Live, it won't initialize until you press the "User" button.

-Now it is a good time to launch Reason.
-At this point, you can select one of the "Mode" buttons to activate the display.
+At this point, you are asked to press on one of the "Mode" buttons to activate the display.
 To learn more about the "Mode" buttons, please go to the next chapter.